 Need a little help getting started?
 You're in luck!
 We've got a whole collection of video templates designed for paid promotions, including product promo templates and service promo templates.
 This Bite-sized Product Intro template is one of our most popular.

-If you’re just getting started with paid social, you may wonder the difference between using Facebook Ads Manager and simply boosting your organic posts.
+If you’re just getting started with paid social, you may wonder what the difference is between using Facebook Ads Manager and simply boosting your organic posts.

-Boosting offers an easy way to get started with advertising on Facebook.
-On any post that you shared organically, you can click on the Boost Post button.
+Boosting offers an easy way to get started with advertising on Facebook and Instagram.
+You can promote any post that you shared organically by clicking on the Boost Post button.
 This will give you access to a basic version of Facebook Ads Manager, where you can set an objective, include an optional CTA button, and select an audience.

 While boosting is an easy way to get started, Ads Manager allows you to get much more granular with your targeting and settings.
 That’s why we recommend using Ads Manager for setting up your paid campaigns.

 If you already have a large audience on a particular social platform, that’s the place you should be posting organically.
-If you don’t, but you’re looking to grow your audience, choose the platforms where your audience is hanging out.
+If you don’t have a large social following yet but you’re looking to grow your audience, choose the platforms where your target audience is spending most of their time.
 You may know this from your own customer research.
-If not, check out this Business Insider article on generational social media usage.
+If not, check out our infographic detailing where audiences are watching, discovering, and buying by generation on social media.

 When it comes to paid social, do a test!
-Try posting the same paid social ad to Facebook, Instagram, Twitter, LinkedIn, YouTube, or whatever makes the most sense for your business.
+Try posting the same paid social ad to Facebook, Instagram, Twitter, LinkedIn, YouTube, or whatever other platforms make the most sense for your business.
 Spend the same amount of money, target the same audience, and see which drives the best results!

 We should also mention that YouTube is rearing its head as one of the most effective places to post video ads—and it’s underutilized!
-There’s lots of potential to stand out with YouTube ads and you can learn more in our guide to YouTube for Action.
+Take advantage of this potential, you may just find an audience you never knew you were missing.

 We shared a lot of links throughout this guide.
 In this section, we've compiled them all.
 Plus, we've included a few more useful guides to help you get the most out of your social efforts—whether you're posting organically or paying to run ads.